Vale S.A. (VALE) Shares Down Despite Recent Market Volatility

 VALE’s Market Performance

-VALE’s stock has seen a -5.27% decrease for the week, with a -9.69% drop in the past month and a -11.64% fall in the past quarter.
-The volatility ratio for the week is 1.98%, and the volatility levels for the past 30 days are at 2.30% for Vale S.A.
-The simple moving average for the last 20 days is -3.29% for VALE stock, with a simple moving average of 1.14% for the last 200 days.
+VALE stock saw an increase of 6.49% in the past week, with a monthly gain of 1.06% and a quarterly increase of -9.58%.
+The volatility ratio for the week is 2.08%, and the volatility levels for the last 30 days are 2.23% for Vale S.A.
+(VALE).
+The simple moving average for the last 20 days is 4.64% for VALE stock, with a simple moving average of 8.60% for the last 200 days.

 Analysts’ Opinion of VALE